james-nesbitt/boch/libraries/www-cnpm-jn/README.md

 This library doesn't do much during execution, other than to add one of it's builds as a default template build.
 This really only needs to be available during flow init.

+We should consider this library, and these images as a temporary resource, while better images are yet to come.
+Remember that I am not a sys-admin.

 == How To Use it ==

 To use this library, and the related images, just add "library_load wwwservercnpm" to your settings file.
 Alternatively, the init flow is ready to add a bunch of stuff to your system, if you include "--wwwserver" to your init run: